Introduction: Transform Your Email Investigations

 - Context Window: Larger windows (1M+ tokens) handle full emails with attachments without truncation

-- Processing Speed: Faster models (4,000+ tokens/sec) significantly reduce investigation time
+- Speed: Faster models (4,000+ tokens/sec) significantly reduce investigation time

 - Accuracy: Test models on sample data to verify classification and analysis quality